๐ŸฅฏLearning

 Jigsaw

-• Addresses free-rider problem because the group literally cannot succeed without each member's contribution
+• Creates true interdependence because the group literally cannot learn all the material without each member's contribution

 Reciprocal Teaching

-Compare: Jigsaw vs. Reciprocal Teaching—both create expert roles, but Jigsaw divides content while Reciprocal Teaching divides cognitive strategies.
-If an FRQ asks about developing reading comprehension, Reciprocal Teaching is your best example; for content mastery, choose Jigsaw.
+Compare: Jigsaw vs. Reciprocal Teaching: both create expert roles, but Jigsaw divides content while Reciprocal Teaching divides cognitive strategies.
+If a question asks about developing reading comprehension, Reciprocal Teaching is your strongest example.
+For content mastery across a topic, choose Jigsaw.

 Structures That Maximize Participation Equality

-A persistent challenge in cooperative learning is unequal participation—some students dominate while others withdraw.
+A persistent challenge in cooperative learning is unequal participation, where some students dominate while others withdraw.
 These structures use procedural rules to ensure every voice is heard.
 The key mechanism is turn-taking protocols that make participation mandatory and equitable.

 Round Robin